ttibensky/nestjs-ddd-rest-api-rpg/README.md

 # Neo RPG

-This repository is a takehome assignment for a role at Neo Financial.
+This repository is a ressult of [takehome assignment](./neo-financial-instructions.pdf) for a role at Neo Financial.
 It utilizes:

 - languages: